Milkad0/MazeRunnerJava/README.md

   ```sh
  Lib\Slick2D\src
   ```
-  - Change the native folder into Run
+  - Change the native folder

   Right Click on the project "MazeRunner"